reyowner/TBH_mini-product-catalog/README.md

-# 🛍️ TBH Mini Product Catalog
+# 🛍️ TBH Mini Product Catalog (Dockerized Version)

 A modern, responsive product catalog built with Next.js, featuring Server-Side Rendering (SSR), a dark mode toggle, and smooth animations.
 Designed with a coffee-themed brown aesthetic and powered by Tailwind CSS.